 1112 Dukes Pkwy.
 W., Hillsborough Township

 In 1893, American Tobacco Company President J.B.
 Duke turned more than 2,000 acres of land into a residential estate with stunning sculptures, huge buildings and ornate gardens flecked with fountains.
 Opened to the public in 2003, this natural sanctuary has 18 miles of walking and biking trails, plus an Orchid Range that offers a year-round tropical oasis.
 Make sure to swing by the Old Fountain and ruins of the never-completed mansion.
 As of April 1, hours are Tuesday – Saturday 8:30am-6pm.
-Bikes are welcome, but the rideshare program is currently suspended due to COVID-19.
-While the buildings are closed until further notice, the trails are open and the cafe is available for outdoor dining Monday-Friday, from 9 am-4 pm.
+Bikes are welcome, and while the buildings are closed until further notice, the trails and cafe are open.

 353 East Hanover Ave., Morris Twp.